ibaluzei-cyber/VeiculosManagerV3/replit.md

 - October 28, 2025.
 Fixed permissions for /direct-sales route
 - October 28, 2025.
 Fixed discount dropdown disabled state for non-public price types
 - October 28, 2025.
 Implemented smart version sorting: descending by year (2026→2025), with versions without year appearing last
-- October 28, 2025.
-Fixed vehicle list filtering: inactive vehicles (isActive=false) no longer appear in the listing
+- November 03, 2025.
+Updated vehicle list to show all vehicles (including inactive) when "Todos os Status" filter is selected
+- November 03, 2025.
+Implemented filtering to hide versions with only inactive vehicles from /versions list and /vehicles/new dropdown
 ```

 ## User Preferences